JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 Using the Qodana Cloud API and your CI/CD pipelines, in your Qodana Cloud account you can create new [teams](cloud-teams.topic) and [projects](cloud-projects.topic).
 To obtain access to the API, please contact our support team at <a href="mailto:qodana-support@jetbrains.com">qodana-support@jetbrains.com</a>.

+## October 2024

+a69605711 feat(cloud): QD-10002: Fix permissions for delete report  - can be added after the release